"It does not matter how long you live, but how well you do it."

 Nurturing Touch for the Dying is a group of techniques developed by Elizabeth Erbrecht LMT & End of Life Doula.
-Gentle nurturing touch is of course, always important but even more so when we are struggling with a terminal diagnosis or naturally nearing the end of our lives.
-NTD offers a comfort and dignity that soothes the body and calms the spirit.
+Gentle nurturing touch is of course, always important but even more so when we are struggling with an illness or naturally nearing the end of our lives.
+NTD offers a comfort that soothes the body and calms the spirit.

 An NTD session lasts between 45 minutes to an hour, and takes place where you are able to comfortably relax.
 This could be on your bed or a favorite napping spot in your living room.
 If you are calmed by certain instrumental music or sounds from nature, that can be part of what surrounds you.
-Electronics are muted, placed away from you, and I hang a small sign on the front door asking that your bell or knocker not be used.
-You remain fully dressed as I begin by cradling your feet in my hands, then move to your calves, tops of thighs, hip area, stomach, hands, arms, shoulder, head and continue back to your feet.
+Electronics are muted, placed away from you, and I hang a small sign on the door asking that your bell or knocker not be used.
+You remain fully dressed.
+I begin by cradling your feet in my hands, then move to your calves, tops of thighs, hip area, stomach, hands, arms, shoulder, head and continue back to your feet.

 I prefer to leave you in silence so you can rejoin the world at your leisure.